How to Make Brown Soda Bread: Step-by-Step Instructions With Pictures

 Brown soda bread is a tasty traditional Irish bread that's very popular in Ireland, often served at breakfast time alongside another Irish favourite: The Ulster Fry.
-My favourite breakfast is poached eggs on lavishly butter brown soda bread.
+My favourite breakfast is poached eggs on lavishly buttered brown soda bread.

-Many pubs and restaurants throughout the emerald Isle serve delicious open sandwiches on this traditional bread: prawns in Marie Rose sauce, smoked salmon and caviar, crab with lemon mayonnaise, egg and cress, cream cheese and chives, roast chicken and coleslaw, honey glazed ham and mustard.
+Many pubs and restaurants throughout the Emerald Isle serve delicious open sandwiches on this traditional bread: prawns in Marie Rose sauce, smoked salmon and caviar, crab with lemon mayonnaise, egg and cress, cream cheese and chives, roast chicken and coleslaw, honey glazed ham and mustard.
 And those are only a few of the delicious toppings you'll find paired with this delcious loaf.

 Brown soda bread is a regular accompaniment to steaming bowls of homemade soup, breaded mushrooms, prawn cocktails, garlic muscles, cold cuts, ploughman's, cheese platters, and summer salads.
 The bread is sold in mammoth quantities from local stores to plush delis throughout the country.

 There are numerous variations on traditional recipes.
 This particular variation is a favorite of mine.
 The ingredients are straight forward, and the method is delightfully easy.
 The texture is light and creamy—and the taste?
 Try it out for yourself and see.

 Bake and Rate